 Structural Biology: Viral-Host Interactions and Enzyme Dynamics

 Location: MRB 534A

 Atomic structure, interactions and dynamics are core to understanding bio-molecular mechanism.
-Structural biology often underpins the basic science of how things work in the cell, and increasingly is the basis for design of therapeutic interventions.
-The Chapman group develops biophysical methods for visualizing molecular interactions and applies them in two distinct areas: viral-host interactions and the fundamentals of enzyme mechanism.
+Structural biology underpins the basic science of how things work in the cell, and is often a foundation for design of therapeutic interventions.
+The Chapman group develops biophysical methods for visualizing molecular interactions and applies them in the distinct areas of viral-host interactions and enzyme mechanism/dynamics.